mthcht/awesome-lists/Lists/critical_users_list.md

+## Critical Users

 This would include a list of individuals who have elevated importance in your organization.

 This could be due to their position, the sensitive information they handle, or their access to critical systems.

 It is crucial to closely monitor the activities of critical users due to the potential impact of a security breach involving their accounts.
 A compromise of a critical user's account can potentially grant an attacker access to sensitive information or systems.

 The list could include: